Tinkerforge/brickd/README.rst

  sudo yum groupinstall "Development Tools" sudo yum install libusb1-devel libudev-devel pm-utils-devel

-For Windows and macOS a suitable pre-compiled libusb binary is part of this repository.
+For Windows and macOS a suitable pre-compiled libusb-1.0 binary is part of this repository.

 Linux